Common Challenges in CFD and How to Overcome Them

 How to Overcome It:

-- Monitor Residuals: Keep an eye on residuals and other convergence criteria to identify potential issues early in the simulation process.
+- Monitor Residuals: Keep an eye on residuals and other convergence criteria to identify potential issues early.

 The Challenge: